NERSCPowering Scientific Discovery Since 1974

 ALCC

-10% ASCR Leadership Computing Challenge: a DOE program run by ASCR to promote areas of interest to DOE.
+10% ASCR Leadership Computing Challenge: a DOE program run by ASCR to promote innovative research and use of HPC.
 See the ALCC web page.

-Requests to use NERSC resources are submitted annually via a web form.
+Proposals to use NERSC resources are submitted via the web and the proposals are reviewed and awarded by Office of Science program managers (for DOE Mission Science projects) or NERSC (Director's Reserve, Education, Exploratory).
 The process is known as ERCAP (Energy Research Computing Allocations Process).
-The ERCAP form is accessed through the NERSC Information Management (NIM) web interface.
-While the majority of DOE Production awards are made once a year, the ERCAP process is open year-round.
-In particular, Startup and Education allocation requests may be submitted at any time.
+While the majority of DOE Mission Science awards are made once a year, the ERCAP process is open year-round.
+In particular, Exploratory and Education (for HPC related classes) allocation requests may be submitted at any time (see the Application Deadlines page for variations to this policy).